Shashank-M-N/Text-Summarizer/README.md

 A **modular** Python-based **Text Summarizer** that processes raw text through multiple stages, including data ingestion, validation, transformation, model training, and evaluation to generate high-quality summaries.
 The system allows for easy customization and tuning of parameters for improved performance, making it suitable for various summarization tasks.

+>All operations, including training and summarization, are carried out locally on my machine, ensuring complete data privacy and control.

 ## Table of Contents

 - [Text Summarizer](#text-summarizer)